Dani Neuhaus

-Daniele "Dani" Neuhaus Turnes (born 21 March 1993) is a Brazilian professional footballer who plays as a goalkeeper for Portuguese club Famalicão and the Brazil women's national team.
+Daniele "Dani" Neuhaus Turnes (born 21 March 1993) is a Brazilian professional footballer who plays as a goalkeeper for Greek club PAOK and the Brazil women's national team.

 Club career

 As a talented childhood volleyball player, Neuhaus found that she could use some of the same skills as a football goalkeeper.
 She began her football career with Scorpions de Florianópolis, where she was noticed by youth national team scouts.
 This brought her to the attention of bigger clubs and she played for Foz Cataratas and Vitória das Tabocas, before joining Santos in April 2015.

 In January 2018, Neuhaus was announced as the first ever signing for S.L.
 Benfica's newly formed women's football team.
 She left Benfica at the end of her contract in June 2021, having collected Second Division, First Division and Portuguese Cup winners' medals.
 Three weeks later she joined Famalicão, who were coached by her compatriot Jorge Barcellos.